jimpil/jedi-time/doc/intro.md

 This is a bit more complicated and so left last.
 We have to look at each class separately again:

 #### Instant
-Datafied instances of `Instant` can `(nav inst :to ...)` pretty much anything, with the last argument expected to be a 2-element vector.
+Datafied instances of `Instant` can `(nav datafied :to ...)` pretty much anything, with the last argument expected to be a 2-element vector.
 First element is expected to be one of (`:local-time`, `:local-date`, `:local-datetime`, `offset-datetime`, `zoned-datetime`), whereas the second a zone-id - the keyword `:system` (default), a String, or an actual `ZoneId` instance.

 #### ZonedDateTime
-Datafied instances of `ZonedDateTime` can `(nav inst :to ...)` 3 things, with the last argument expected to be one of (`:local-datetime`, `:offset-datetime`, `:instant`).
+Datafied instances of `ZonedDateTime` can `(nav datafied :to ...)` 3 things, with the last argument expected to be one of (`:local-datetime`, `:offset-datetime`, `:instant`).

 #### OffsetDateTime
-Datafied instances of `OffsetDateTime` can `(nav inst :to ...)` 2 things, with the last argument expected to be one of (`:local-datetime`, `:instant`).
+Datafied instances of `OffsetDateTime` can `(nav datafied :to ...)` 2 things, with the last argument expected to be one of (`:local-datetime`, `:instant`).

  #### LocalDateTime
- Datafied instances of `LocalDateTime` can `(nav inst :to ...)` 3 things, with the last argument expected to be one of (`:local-date`, `:local-time`, `[:instant <offset-id>]`).
+ Datafied instances of `LocalDateTime` can `(nav datafied :to ...)` 3 things, with the last argument expected to be one of (`:local-date`, `:local-time`, `[:instant <offset-id>]`).

  #### LocalDate
- Datafied instances of `LocalDate` can `(nav inst :to ...)` 3 things, with the last argument expected to be one of (`:week-day`, `:year-month`, `[:instant <offset-id>]`).
+ Datafied instances of `LocalDate` can `(nav datafied :to ...)` 3 things, with the last argument expected to be one of (`:week-day`, `:year-month`, `[:instant <offset-id>]`).
 In the case of navigating to Instant, `.atStartOfDay()` will be called to obtain the `LocalDateTime`.

  #### YearMonth
- Datafied instances of `YearMonth` can `(nav inst :to [:instant <offset-id>])` only.
+ Datafied instances of `YearMonth` can `(nav datafied :to [:instant <offset-id>])` only.
  The Instant returned will be at the first day of the year (`.atDay(1)`), and at start of day (`.atStartOfDay()`).

 ## Invalid arguments